DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 * The user can control the speed and direction of the motor while injecting faults into the program counter register of Neorv32 where control flow errors might manifest.
 * The smart watchdog monitors each instruction executed by Neorv32 and classifies accordingly, i.e. normal execution or control flow error detected.

-## Hardware Setup
+## Demonstration Setup

-The hardware setup is shown below.
+The demonstration setup is shown below.

-IMAGE OF HARDWARE SETUP (HARDWARE + GUI ETC)
+IMAGE OF DEMO SETUP (HARDWARE + GUI ETC)

+## Hardware Setup / Motor Control ???

 - Overview of application
 - Description of hardware setup